TrayfourYu/wam_rl/_posts/2026-09-02-dual-branch-rl-for-wam.md

 ### 3.3 Video branch: latent tokens as Gaussian decision variables

 The video branch emits a tensor of continuous latents rather than a categorical token, so no exact likelihood is available.
-Following LAPO [8], we place an isotropic Gaussian of fixed width $\sigma_z$ around the *deterministic* output of the current policy and treat the latent tensor as the branch's decision variable:
+Following LaST-R1 [8], we place an isotropic Gaussian of fixed width $\sigma_z$ around the *deterministic* output of the current policy and treat the latent tensor as the branch's decision variable:

 $$
 \pi_\theta^{z}(\mathbf{Z}_t \mid \mathbf{c}_t)